Come, my beloved

 There I will give you my love

-The reader is invited to guess the meaning of “opening blossoms” and “budding vines,” proximate to the flowering pomegranate with its red juice and many seeds.
+The reader is invited to guess the meaning of “opening blossoms” and “budding vines,” adjacent to the flowering pomegranate with its red juice and many seeds.

 The Song of Songs is a poem about the sexual awakening of a young woman and her lover.
 In a series of subtly articulated scenes, the two meet in an idealized landscape of fertility and abundance... a kind of Eden... where they discover the pleasures of love.